tristanls/telemetry-events-log/README.md

     * `emitter`: _EventEmitter_ _(Default: undefined)_ An optional event emitter to emit events when `log()` is called.
     * `eventName`: _String_ _(Default: 'telemetry')_ An optional event name used for event emission if `emitter` is specified.

-Creates a new TelemetryEvents instance.
+Creates a new TelemetryEventsLog instance.

 ### telemetry.emit(event)